Sahajj/HTML/Readme.md

    MAX pixel  size = the Smallest, around 10px to 16px.
    ```
   - Notes on Html
-      - The tags element name is case insensitive.
+      - The tag element name is case insensitive.
       - A single H1 is typically used per page
-      - Follow the hierarchy from H1to H6 consistently.
+      - Follow the hierarchy from H1 to H6 consistently.
-   - Why we don't skip size of h1 to h3 directly --> Skipping heading levels can be confuse both the users and search engines.
+   - Why we don't skip the size of h1 to h3 directly --> Skipping heading levels can be confuse both the users and search engines.
 It's best to maintain a proper hierarchical structure for better accessibility and SEO.

 - Paragraphs
    ```
    <p> This is a Paragraph </p>
-   The <p> Tag defines paragraph
+   The <p> Tag defines a paragraph

    Browsers automatically add a single blank line before and after each <p> element
    ```
-   -  can we nest other HTML tags in P tag --> NO we can't
+   -  can we nest other HTML tags in the P tag --> NO we can't
-   Because p is already a block element and we can't nest other block elements in in a block element itself.
+   Because p is already a block element we can't nest other block elements in in a block element itself.
-   But we can Include Inline elements in p tag like
+   But we can Include Inline elements in the p tag like
    ```
    <Strong>, <em>
    ```